ozengnr/portfolio/content/blog/2023/04/27/saas-revenue-metrics-part3/index.Rmd

 be many more ways to look at revenue and growth from a quantitative and qualitative perspective.'
 summary: 'There are many revenue metrics used across the industry.
 However, there may be many more ways to look at revenue and growth from a quantitative and qualitative perspective.'
-draft: yes
+draft: no
 series: ~
 layout: single-sidebar
 ---

 In [our previous post](/2023/04/25/saas-revenue-metrics-part2/), we explored recurring and non-recurring revenue metrics, including ACV, TCV, MRR, and ARR.
-This post will conclude the series with revenue and cash recognition.
+This post will conclude the series with revenue recognition and cash collection.
 We will use the same case study as Part 1:

 > *For simplicity, we'll assume that we recently built our niche SaaS business: an inventory management system for small and mid-sized boat retailers.
 We picked up the phone and we